Modeling the ferroelectric phase transition in barium titanate with DFT accuracy and converged sampling: Results

 Figure \ref{fig:size-scaling-delta-mu} shows how $\Delta\mu_{\textrm{C-T}}$ changes with temperature for a range of differently-sized supercells.
 This quantity is initially positive for all cell sizes indicating that the tetragonal phase is more stable than the cubic one at low temperatures.
 It becomes negative at high temperatures when the relative stabilities of the two phases reverses.
 The Curie point can be determined from figure \ref{fig:size-scaling-delta-mu} by finding the temperature at which $\Delta\mu_{\textrm{C-T}}$ is zero.
 In figure \ref{fig:size-scaling-delta-mu} these temperatures are indicated by the vertical dashed lines.
 Errors on these estimates of the Curie temperature are also indicated.
 To determine these errors we divided each trajectory into four blocks and obtain four separate estimates for each $\Delta\mu_{\textrm{C-T}}$ value.
 Variances were computed from these four estimates so the shaded areas in figure \ref{fig:size-scaling-delta-mu} indicate the (1-$\sigma$) confidence limits.
 The Curie temperature for each system size was extracted by drawing a line of best fit through the estimates of $\Delta\mu_{\textrm{C-T}}$.
 Propagated errors from this fitting then yield an estimate of the error on the transition temperature.

 Figure \ref{fig:size-scaling-delta-mu} clearly shows that the Curie temperature increases with system size.
 Furthermore, these differences in transition temperature are for the most part statistically significant.
 Figure \ref{fig:size-scaling-temp} indicates the size dependence for the transition temperature more clearly.
 In this figure the transition temperature is shown as a function of the inverse box size.
 It is only the $14\times14\times14$ system that has a transition temperature that is compatible with the smaller $12\times12\times12$ system.
-For all other system sizes the transition temperature is underestimated.
-The observation of significant finite-size effects here contradicts the analysis provided in Ref. \cite{gigli_thermodynamics_2022} that relied on extrapolating the dielectric constant in the high-temperature regime with a Curie-Weiss law.
+For all other system sizes the transition temperature is underestimated. \prbcorr{Furthermore, as shown in the SI, there is also a large simulation-size dependence for the transition temperature when simulations are performed using the potential that was trained using PBESol.} The observation of significant finite-size effects here contradicts the analysis provided in Ref. \cite{gigli_thermodynamics_2022} that relied on extrapolating the dielectric constant in the high-temperature regime with a Curie-Weiss law.
 Interestingly, this indirect approach underestimates the finite size effects.
 If the aim is to extract accurate thermodynamics simulating large system sizes is thus essential.